MaxReinmueller/Search-This/README.md

-* Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
+* Clearly state the problem the app is trying to solve (i.e. what is it doing and why) *concert-this
+    * find out about a bands upcoming show *spotify-this
+    * search for a song and info about the album its on *movie-this
+    * find out information about any movie

 * Give a high-level overview of how the app is organized